braboj/tutorial-python/docs/04_operators.md

 #
 # !!!
 WARNING !!!
 # Please always use parentheses to make the code more readable and
 # to avoid confusion with operator precedence.
-The examples below
+The .examples below
 # are for educational purposes only and should not be used in production
 # code.